globalcitizen/lxc-gentoo/README.md

 However, ZFS or LVM2 are not always available.
-You can achieve a similar, more portable but lower performance result with the nearly always available Linux loopback device driver.
+You can achieve a similar, more portable but lower performance and storage efficiency result with the nearly always available Linux loopback device driver.

 First, create a 1024MB (for example) virtual block device image file.